andyneeb/ansible-demo-app/README.md

 ### Setup Instructions / Customizations
 To run this demo you will at minimum need:
-- Programable IaaS layer that can provide compute/storage/network and ingrees routing / load balancer.
+- Programmable IaaS layer that can provide compute/storage/network and ingress routing / load balancer.
 All my playbooks asume an OpenStack API (Queens tested, newer *should* work)
 - A maven repository (Nexus / Artifactory / ...).
 I provide a simple playbook to setup Artifactory at https://github.com/andyneeb/ansible-demo-infra/blob/master/artifactory.yml
 - Ansible Tower instance.
 A playbook & roles to provision Tower on OpenStack together with instructions is available at https://github.com/ktenzer/ansible-tower-on-openstack-123
 - If you don't use Travis-CI you need to build your own pipeline files.
 Your mileage might vary.

 Assuming you follow my setup, here is what you need to do:

 1.)
-Set the following variables on your travis build (in web ui)
+Set the variables in travis.yml for your env
 - REPO_URL: Repository URL (Artifactory / Nexus / ...)
 - REPO_USER: User for your repository
 - REPO_PASSWORD: Password for your repository
-- PYTHONWARNINGS: Set to IGNORE to prevent python deprecation warnings clutter build logs
 - TOWER_URL: Tower instance URL
 - TOWER_USER: Tower user
 - TOWER_PASSWORD: Tower password

 2.)
+Set repo_url in ./plays/simple.yml

-Also in build setting in Travis Web UI disable 'Build pushed pull requests'.
+3.)
+In build setting in Travis Web UI disable 'Build pushed pull requests'.
 No need to start another build on PR for demo.

-3.)
-Configure your repository URL in .travis/settings.xml.
-(Will make this a var in a future version)

 4.)
 Setup project for required playbooks in Tower.
 Everything is available at https://github.com/andyneeb/ansible-demo-infra but will need heavy customization if you are not running on OpenStack.
 If you do, you still need to set propper vars for your OpenStack environment.